gurus158/hacker-blog/_posts/2022-03-02-ReEnterency-Attack-In-ERC1155-NFT-Protocol.md

-So this how a Re-Enterency can be exploit .
+So this is how Re-Enterency can be exploit .
 To save your contract from this vulnerability.
 It is recommended to do all required calculation before calling **_mint()**

 or using reEnterency guards available in [openzepplin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol)